 Despite of these actions, the reviewers are still able to identify the team, and are provided with the information regarding the publication record, previous work in the given field and previous usage of the facility.
 Once this information is there, it is to be expected that it is used, consciously or unconsciously, possibly diverting the discussion and the evaluation from the science case and introducing systematic effects which are not related to the effective scientific merit of the application.
 Gender bias is one of them (see Patat 2016 for a statistical study on time allocation at ESO).

 This issue is addressed by the dual-anonymous peer review (DA).
 In this paradigm neither the applicants nor the reviewers know each other’s identity.
 DA has been already deployed by some organizations and is considered as the most effective form of peer-review (see for instance Mulligan, Hall & Raphael 2013).
-DA has been adopted by the Space Telescope Science Institute for allocating HST time as of Cycle 26 (Strolger & Reid 2019; Strolger & Natarajan 2019) and will be adopted by ALMA as of Cycle 8.
+DA has been adopted by the Space Telescope Science Institute for allocating HST time as of Cycle 26 (Strolger & Reid 2019; Strolger & Natarajan 2019) and by ALMA as of Cycle 8.
 A recent study by Johnson & Kirk (2020) has shown that anonymization can nearly eliminate gender systematics from application processes.
 In particular, their analysis shows that when the identities of the team were known, about 50% of the discussions include some mention of the Principal Investigator or the team.
 And that gives an obvious opportunity for unconscious bias to creep back into the process.
 In addition, as shown by the outcome of HST Cycle 27, DA has also the potential of levelling the playing field between new and established researchers (Reid 2019, slides #9 and #10).

 The problem of systematics affecting minorities can also be addressed implementing pro-active measures on the Organization's side, like 1) rising the awareness in the panels, and 2) forcing quotas.
 However, this creates additional issues.
 The first is that unconscious bias is so automatic in human beings that is very difficult to overcome even with intensive training.
 The second causes a backlash against minorities, because it creates the impression that what is achieved by them is not based on merit but just the result of the forced quotas.
 As argued by Johnson & Kirk (2020), DA addresses both problems, because it "eliminates the possibility for bias to occur, rather than trying to overcome it, and because it is difficult to argue that removing names from proposals is giving an unfair advantage to anyone".